equinor/webviz-subsurface/README.md

 ### Example webviz configuration files

-Examples `webviz` configuration files, and corresponding test data, is available at https://github.com/equinor/webviz-subsurface-testdata.
+Example `webviz` configuration files, and corresponding test data, is available at https://github.com/equinor/webviz-subsurface-testdata.

 See that repository for instructions on how to download and run the examples.